sensei-hacker/inavwiki/MSP-V2.md

 ## crc_dvb_s2 example

 The checksum should be initialised to zero.
-The following 'C' code snippet shows the iNav implementation.
+The following 'C' code snippet shows the INAV implementation.
 ````
 uint8_t crc8_dvb_s2(uint8_t crc, unsigned char a)
 {